Places on our 2024 summer school are filling fast. Don’t miss out. Enrol now to avoid disappointment

 Question 1 The 90 words writing task approximately 20 minutes Question 2 The 150 words writing task approximately 40 minutes Question 3 The translation into Spanish approximately 15 minutes • You do not need to exceed the word limit for any question.
 You can score full marks by writing the required amount.
 The three questions:

-a vanilla ice cream. une glace à la fraise. a strawberry ice cream. la France.
-France.
+une glace. une glace au chocolat. une glace à la vanille. une glace à la fraise. la France.
 Londres.
-London.
 Revising key vocabulary to write a 90 word essay about school.
 Learn with flashcards, games, and more — for free.

 14. German 90 word essay Flashcards

-Study with Quizlet and memorize flashcards containing terms like Ich total hasse Kino, denn es ist fuchtbar langweilig., Das Kino ist sehr teuer, und das popcorn ist nicht so gut., Als ich vor kurzem ins Kino gegangen bin, belegt alle sitze waren ausverkauft. and more.
+Terms in this set (9) Ich total hasse Kino, denn es ist fuchtbar langweilig.
+I really hate the cinema because it is extremely boring.
+Das Kino ist sehr teuer, und das popcorn ist nicht so gut.
+The cinema is very expensive, and the popcorn is not very good.
+Als ich vor kurzem ins Kino gegangen bin, belegt alle sitze waren ausverkauft.

 15. How Many Pages Is 90 Words?